If we could only give you one tip we’d tell you about the most important presentation technique out there. We’ll get right to it:

 John Medina’s Brain Rule #5 says we need to repeat to remember.
 And #6 says we need to remember to repeat.
 Remembering to Repeat means that the brain will be more able to commit information to long term memory.
 “Repeated exposure is the most powerful way to fix memory into the brain”.

-According to Medina: In an ideal school environment, repeating what was learned would be repeated 90-120 minutes after the initial learning occurred.
+According to Medina: In an ideal school environment, repeating what was learned would occur 90-120 minutes after the initial learning.

-Having the opportunity to present to an audience is such an amazing one!
+The opportunity to present to an audience is an amazing one to have!
 The communication and learning potential is huge and so it’s important that we make the most of these occasions.
-Whilst presentation design may impress (especially if great presentation designers like Presented help you), it’s more vital that your information is clear and understandable.
-Some tips for clarity include good layout, simplified content, a strong structure, a repeated structure.
-We can let you know how you’re doing with a free presentation consultation.
+Whilst presentation design may impress (especially if great presentation designers like Presented help you, nudge nudge), it’s more important that your information is clear and understandable.
+Some tips for clarity include: good layout, simplified content, a strong structure, a repeated structure.

-We hope that in this age most presenters are aware of the need to keep content light and avoid text heavy slides.
-But we don’t believe that most presenters use this most important presentation technique.
-They don’t make the most of the opportunity to follow up with their audience to reaffirm their messages and key content.
+We believe these days that many good presenters keep content light and avoid text heavy slides.
+But we also believe that most presenters neglect to remind their audience later of their key messages.
+This really is the most important presentation technique.
+It’s so powerful to follow up with an audience to reaffirm messages and key content.

 So, let’s make it happen: Start to use this presentation technique.
 Remember to repeat!
 Provide a simple synopsis later in the day or later in the week to help your audience remember you.

 Will you do it?